 Mobile and wireless telecommunications are now central to modern life.
 Whether it’s 4G or Wi-Fi, these wireless technologies enable us to stay in touch with events, access information on the move and work remotely.
 They also provide the connectivity needed for many industrial and commercial applications.

 5G technology raises the prospect of significant social, economic and environmental benefits.
-However the Scottish Government recognises public concerns relating to the potential health effects of this new technology and more widely about exposure to electromagnetic fields (EMFs).
+The Scottish Government recognises there could be public concerns relating to the potential health effects of this technology and more widely about exposure to electromagnetic fields (EMFs).

 Telecommunications policy (which includes broadband, mobile communications and other technologies) is reserved to the UK Government under the Scotland Act 1998 and subsequent amendments.
 Regulation of telecoms is the responsibility of Ofcom, the UK telecoms regulator.
 As with 4G, the deployment of 5G mobile networks are being commercially led and funded.

-In the UK, Public Health England (PHE) takes the lead on public health matters associated with radiofrequency electromagnetic fields, or radio waves, used in telecommunications.
-Central to PHE advice is that exposures to radio waves should comply with the ICNIRP guidelines.
+In the UK, the UK Health Security Agency (UKHSA) takes the lead on public health matters associated with radiofrequency electromagnetic fields, or radio waves, used in telecommunications.
+Central to UKHSA advice is that exposures to radio waves should comply with the ICNIRP guidelines.

 ICNIRP is the International Commission on Non-Ionizing Radiation Protection, which is formally recognised by the World Health Organization (WHO).
-Like the UK Government and other Devolved Administrations, the Scottish Government receives evidence-based advice on this subject from PHE, who have the scientific expertise to assess the available literature on this topic.
-PHE maintain a continuous review of literature and international standards as they develop.
+Like the UK Government and other Devolved Administrations, the Scottish Government receives evidence-based advice on this subject from UKHSA, who have the scientific expertise to assess the available literature on this topic.
+UKHSA maintain a continuous review of literature and international standards as they develop.